rjmackay/rjmackay.github.com/resume.md

 * Improved matching of clients to specialists to reduce unfulfilled sessions.
 * Supported and mentored other developers.

-Python, PostgreSQL, Javascript, Redis, Celery, Heroku.
+<small>Python, PostgreSQL, Javascript, Redis, Celery, Heroku.</small>

 ### Ushahidi – CTO